Francis Garnier: Death in battle near Hanoi

-At midday on 21 December he was in conference with the ambassadors when an interpreter ran up, announcing that bands of Black Flags were attacking the town by the western gate.
-He immediately hurried to the spot, but some of his men had got there before him, and their fire had sufficed to force the bandits to retreat behind the bamboo hedges.
-A 40-millimetre gun arrived at this moment.
-Garnier rallied a dozen men, three of whom dragged this small cannon, and left the town at a run to pursue the enemy.
-As the gun could not move quickly enough across the fields, he left it behind with its gunners.
-He then divided the nine men who remained with him into three groups.
-The first two groups moved off to the left and the right, to rejoin one another further on, while he marched in the middle, followed only by two men.
-One and a half kilometres from the town he found himself in front of a dyke, and slipped and fell while trying to cross it.
-Some Black Flags hidden behind the dyke ran out, while others opened fire.
-At this moment the two men who were accompanying Garnier were 100 metres behind him.
-One of them was killed by a bullet and the other wounded.
-Garnier cried, 'To me, brave boys, and we'll give them a thrashing!'
-He then fired the six rounds from his revolver in an attempt to rescue himself, but the bandits surrounded him, pierced him with thrusts of sabres and lances, cut off his head, odiously mutilated his corpse, and ran away.
-The two other groups, rushing up to the sound of the shooting, were only able to recover his bloodied corpse and bring it back to Hanoi.

 Despite having killed the leader of the French force, the Black Flags and Vietnamese retreated without having retaken Hanoi.
 Though the death of Garnier was a severe blow to the expeditionary force, his men nevertheless remained in control of the entire region.
 However, the conquest had not been allowed by the French authorities, and another lieutenant named Paul-Louis-Félix Philastre had been sent to terminate the campaign as soon as the news of Garnier's attack on Hanoi reached Saigon.
 Philastre arrived a few days after Garnier's death and immediately ordered the evacuation of the conquered cities in early 1874.

 The heads of Garnier, Balny d'Avricourt and the other three French sailors killed in the 21 December attack were returned to the French on 6 January.

 On 15 March 1874, the Treaty of Saigon was then signed between France and Vietnam.
 In exchange for France having given back the conquered cities, Vietnam formally recognized French sovereignty over Cochinchina, opened the Red River to French trade and allowed the establishment of small French garrisons in Hanoi and Haiphong.